a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window with at least 3 rows of icons.
 Position the window at the top of the screen.
 File > Select All.
 Drag an icon from the bottom row so that the top icons end up completely offscreen.
 Release the mouse button.
 Drag the icons back down.
 Verify that all icons reposition correctly.
 * Launch DeskTop.
 Open a window with multiple icons.
 Resize the window so some of the icons aren't visible without scrolling.
 File > Select All.
 Drag the icons.
 Verify that drag outlines are shown even for hidden icons.

 * Launch DeskTop.
-Open a window containing a folder.
-Open the folder's window.
-Activate the first window by clicking on it.
-Activate the second window by clicking on it.
-Verify that the folder icon is not selected by moving the second window around to force repaints.

-* Launch DeskTop.
 Open a window for a volume icon.
 Open a folder within the window.
 Select the volume icon.
 Special > Check Drive.
 Verify that both windows are closed.
 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.
 * Launch DeskTop.
 Special > Check All Drives.
 Verify that no error is shown.